AI Agents

 An agent is only as useful as the systems it can reach.

-This is why integration matters more than hype.
-A polished interface means very little if the system cannot read, write, retrieve, or trigger what the business needs.
+If it cannot access relevant data, platforms, or workflows, its role stays limited.
+A polished interface means little if the system cannot read, write, retrieve, or trigger what the business needs.

 2. Guardrails Are Non-Negotiable